 Pastoral Care is the term used to describe the school's efforts to cater for the overall development and well-being of its students.
-A well-balanced and adjusted person is one who has successfully integrated the social, spiritual, academic and physical dimensions of life.
-The school shares a very important role by providing pastoral care for its students, and has in place a variety of initiatives to support this view.
+A well-balanced and adjusted person is one who has successfully integrated the social, spiritual, academic, and physical dimensions of life.
+The school shares a very important role by providing pastoral care for its students and has in place a variety of initiatives to support this view.

 We are funded by the Australian government to employ a Student Wellbeing Officer.
 This person provides a link between the school and family where practical and sustained support for family life is provided.
-This is especially the case where there is sickness in the family and, through our Spirit Care program, we are able to provide practical support (meals, etc.).